Orange-cheeked waxbill: Reproduction

 This species prefers to nest close to or directly on the ground in tangled clumps of tall grass.
 They will collect the surrounding grass stems together, especially old seed heads (panicles), helping to camouflage the structure.
 Fine white feathers line the interior where three to six tiny white eggs will be incubated for 13 days.
 Fledglings leave the nest after around 23 days looking similar to their parents but sporting duller orange ear coverts for the first few months.

 Origin

-Originating in Western Africa, they are found in open grassland with light tree and/or shrub coverage, also along watercourses, in gardens and cultivated fields.
-They are also commonly found in dry savannah habitats of Angola, Benin, Bermuda, Burkina Faso, Burundi, Cameroon, Central African Republic, Chad, the Republic of Congo, Côte d'Ivoire, the Democratic Republic of the Congo, Equatorial Guinea, Gabon, Gambia, Ghana, Guinea, Guinea-Bissau, Liberia, Mali, Mauritania, Niger, Nigeria, Puerto Rico, Rwanda, Senegal, Sierra Leone, Togo, and Zambia.
-It also has a recent range expansion into western parts of Uganda.
+It is native to the Guineo-Congolian region and more northern Subsaharan areas.
+They are found in open grassland with light tree and/or shrub coverage, also along watercourses, in gardens and cultivated fields.
+They are also commonly found in dry savannah habitats.
 It also can be found at subtropical/ tropical (lowland) wet shrubland habitats.
 The IUCN has classified the species as being of least concern.
 It is introduced on Puerto Rico, Saipan, Singapore and Southern California in the United States.